anonymity-111/Region_to_Region/README.md

 For using pretrained checkpoints, see the Download Checkpoints section for instructions.

 If you use the weights obtained from training, please run `convert.py` to convert them from Stable Diffusion (SD) format to Diffusers format.
-The `convert.py` provides weight conversion for the core components (e.g., ControlNet, clear-VAE).
-For parameter settings, please refer to the convert.py script.
+For parameter settings, please refer to the `convert.py`.

 ```bash
 python convert.py  --ckpt_path *** --save_path *** --vae_path *** --vae_save_path ***
 ```

+The `convert.py` provides weight conversion for the core components (e.g., ControlNet, clear-VAE).
 However, you still need to download the remaining weights (e.g., safety_checker) from [here]().

 Test the model performance on the iHarmony4 dataset: